EAlcala92/Portfolio/README.md

+# My Portfolio
-# This Site is meant to showcase my work history.
+This Site is meant to showcase my work history.
 I will provide links to sections about myself, my work, and how to contact me.
 My previous and current project will be shown and demonstrated on this site.